 Far smaller and produces results quicker, too

 Like the Solarcan before it, the Solarcan Puck is both designed and manufactured in Hawick, Scotland.
 The original was housed in a ~15-ounce sealed beverage can, but the follow-up resides within a far smaller two-ounce aluminum can of the sort typically used for cosmetics.
-It’s also intended to produce a usable within a day, unlike the original which could take months for a single exposure.
+It’s also intended to produce a usable exposure within a single day, unlike the original which could take months for a single exposure.

 Longer exposures may be possible depending upon ambient light levels, and indeed, Cornwell includes one on the Kickstarter campaign which he says was exposed for a few days.
 If you want a record of the sun’s trails over a longer period of weeks or months, you’ll obviously want to opt for the original version instead.
-If the you’re after can be achieved with a shorter exposure, though, the Puck will get results in your hands far faster.
+If the look you’re after can be achieved with a shorter exposure, though, the Puck will get results in your hands far faster.

 Unlike other analog mediums, no chemicals or processing is required to make a visible exposure with the Solarcan Puck.
 Simply load it up, mount it outdoors, wait a day (or several), and pop it open—your final image is ready to enjoy!